Camping in Missouri is our favorite way to take in the state’s natural beauty and deep history.

 This park borders the lake discovered by the famous explorers who set out from St. Louis to check out the Louisiana Purchase.
 Clark described the lake and the variety of waterfowl that call it home.

-The park has a boat launch, and fishing is a common activity for visitors to the park.
-There are picnic areas and playgrounds available for campers who occupy one of the basic or electric slots that are onsite.
+The park has a boat launch.
+Fishing is a common activity for visitors to the park.
+There are also picnic areas and playgrounds available for campers.

 Wallace State Park